 Walmart supports the indefinite extension of the Soy Moratorium in Brazil’s Amazon region, and we are committed to expanding our work in soy to other sensitive biomes in Brazil where regional efforts are needed.

-To source Brazilian beef with zero net deforestation from the Amazon, we use a geospatial transparency tool.
+To help reach our goal to source Brazilian beef with zero net deforestation from the Amazon, we use a geospatial transparency tool.
 As of January 2017, the tool includes more than 75,000 registered farms and analyzes our orders to help ensure that no beef comes from deforested areas.
 To meet our 2020 zero net deforestation goal, we plan to expand this program beyond the Amazon to other sensitive biomes in Brazil such as the Cerrado.
 We are already training our beef suppliers from other regions to manage geographical information at their slaughterhouses and to input the coordinates of their suppliers’ farms into the system.

 We will also need to expand the scope of this program beyond the finishing ranch to cow/calf operations.
 This will help mitigate remaining risks of deforestation within our beef supply—including the possibility that cattle might be traded from high-risk ranches to approved ranches or slaughterhouses, and the risk that ranchers who contribute to deforestation re-register their operations under different names.